materiaraiding/materiaraiding-old/_savage/m4s.md

 Following this, the remaining lightning lines on the floor will begin to glow and expand leaving the opposite area of the arena safe.
 Wicked Thunder will also cast **Witch Hunt**, which will target either the four closest or farthest players with a clone dive.
 This is determined by the symbol she shows on her chest during the castbar.

 Given four players have already been dived and cannot be hit again, the opposite role group (supports/DPS) will step in or out take these baits.
-Wicked Thunder will then begin casting her next major mechanic:
+Wicked Thunder will then begin casting her next major mechanic **Widening/Narrowing Witch Hunt**.

 | ![image](https://github.com/user-attachments/assets/24819d69-c186-4ccf-95e2-9493a6253428) | ![image](https://github.com/user-attachments/assets/d80fff9c-5724-46e3-aadd-af7f14b86367) |
 |:--:|:--:|